prog4biol/pfb2019/README.md

 sep note:  overview of all types: start with constants: numbers, strings '' "" ''' ''' r'' = raw strings, + for concat, * for repeat iterable, string, int, float, tuple, list, dictionary, set

-This is our first look at the 5 data types and variables.
-Each will be discussed in more detail in subsequent sections.
+This is our first look at varialbes and data types.
+Each data type will be discussed in more detail in subsequent sections.

 - Variables enable you to store a value in memory.
 - Simply use the equal sign, '=', to assign a value to a variable.

+__Numbers and Strings__

+Numbers and strings are 2 data types.
+Data types can be stored in variables.

 For Example:
 ```python